Skill Demand Index

 Which roles need Product Management Experience most:

-Product Management positions drive 67% of demand.
-Other and Marketing also frequently list Product Management Experience as a requirement.
+Product Management positions drive 56% of demand.
+Operations and Other also frequently list Product Management Experience as a requirement.
+Skills commonly paired with Product Management Experience include Communication Skills and Bachelor's Degree.

 Depth Level Distribution